hcarnes/hcarnes.github.io/_posts/2018-12-31-react_bind.markdown

 export default App;
 ```
-I added the `handleClick` to the `App` component because it was the stateful component (the state is the input text) that needed to updated in case a user clicked a `Character`.
+I added the `handleClick` method to the `App` component because it was the stateful component (the state is the input text) that needed to updated in case a user clicked a `Character`.
 This method filtered through all the characters in the input box, and removed the character with an index that matched the index of the clicked element.

-In order for this to work, I had to bind the index to the `handleClick` function called inside of the `Character` component: `<Character key={index} char={char} onClick={this.handleClick.bind(null, index)}/>`. `bind()` applies the index that is set when the `charItems` array is mapped to the same index that is applied in the `handleClick` method.
+In order for this to work, I had to bind the index to the `handleClick` function called inside of the `Character` component:

+`<Character key={index} char={char} onClick={this.handleClick.bind(null, index)}/>`.

+`bind()` applies the index that is set when the `charItems` array is mapped to the same index that is applied in the `handleClick` method.
 This is how we are sure that the when a user clicks a `Character` component, the corresponding character will be deleted in the input box.

 ```jsx
     const chars = this.state.value.split("");